Moussa Dagnogo: Coaching career

 Moussa has also been Assistant Coach for Men’s & Women’s teams at St Joseph University.

 Moussa holds the National C Coaching License.

 In May 2011, Dagnogo relocated to Jacksonville, Florida and began coaching at the long established Jacksonville Youth Soccer Club.
 He assisted in training various teams and players, and was head coach of the Under 16 Boys FURY team.
 Under Dagnogo's leadership the team steadily climbed in state rankings and performed well in several tournaments in the Southeastern US.

 Dagnogo coached at a local high school in Jacksonville, FL from 2011 to 2013.
 During his tenure as head coach at Christ's Church Academy, he led his team to the divisional championships 3 straight years, and to the regional championships in his final season.

 Dagnogo then left to coach at the Jacksonville Football Club.
-In the 2015–16 season he was head coach of the Under 14 Boys Armada, leading them to the Quarterfinals in State cupand the Final of Florida Cup.
+In the 2015–16 season he was head coach of the Under 14 Boys Armada, leading them to the Quarterfinals in State cup and the Final of Florida Cup.